biji/simplenetspeed/README.md

 #### Changelog Till v10 :
 - [x] If network is not connected, then after 12 sec display text "--" for 1st mode, "----" for 2nd mode, "------" for 3rd mode, "--------" for 4th mode, for fifth mode it will display total data used(MB), Normal Right click functionality will show total data used except in 5th mode
-- [x] Easy Vertical Aligment for Dash to panel or Big Screen users, to enable this Right Click on any mode continuosly for four times to enable/disable vertical align.
+- [x] Easy Vertical Aligment for Dash to panel or Big Screen users, to enable this Right Click on any mode continuosly for four times to enable/disable vertical align or simply go to prefrences tab for this extension.
 *(If you have vertical align enabled then in mode 5 you will see " -v" written after total net speed)*,
 ***Tip : You can also change font size in vertical alignment to your liking by middle mouse click on the speed***
-- [x] Easy Switch to Old Icons from simplenetspeed extension, to enable this Left Click continuosly for six or seven times to enable/disable old icons.
+- [x] Easy Switch to Old Icons from simplenetspeed extension, go to prefrences tab for this extension to enable/disable old icons.
 *(If you have old icons enabled then in mode 5 you will see " -o" written after total net speed)*

 #### Todo :